Absolute vs Convective Instabilities and Front Propagation in Lipid Membrane Tubes: Abstract

 \section{Abstract}

 We analyze the stability of biological membrane tubes, with and without a base flow of lipids.
 Membrane dynamics are completely specified by two dimensionless numbers: the well-known \FvK\ number $\Gamma$ and the recently introduced Scriven--Love number $\SL$, respectively quantifying the base tension and base flow speed.
 For unstable tubes, the growth rate of a local perturbation depends only on $\Gamma$, whereas $\SL$ governs the absolute or convective nature of the instability.
 Furthermore, nonlinear simulations of unstable tubes reveal an initially localized disturbance results in propagating fronts, which leave a thin atrophied tube in their wake.
 Depending on the value of $\Gamma$, the thin tube is connected to the unperturbed regions via oscillatory or monotonic shape transitions---reminiscent of recent experimental observations on the retraction and atrophy of axons.
 We elucidate our findings through a weakly nonlinear analysis, which shows membrane dynamics may be approximated by a model of the class of extended Fisher--Kolmogorov equations.
-This model possesses Lifshitz points, where the front dynamics undergo a steady-to-oscillatory bifurcation, thus shedding light on the pattern selection mechanism in neurons.
+Our study sheds light on the pattern selection mechanism in axonal shapes by recognizing the existence of two Lifshitz points, at which the front dynamics undergo steady-to-oscillatory bifurcations.

 \keywords{lipid membrane tube; absolute/convective instability; front propagation}